You Can’t Change Anyone — You Can Only Make Them Think

 What message are we sending them?
 Are we respecting their dignity or autonomy?

 We can’t change anyone, but we can certainly change ourselves with the guidance, support, and love of others.
-I am living proof that change is possible, and nobody could make me change till I was willing to do so.
-And equally important, I couldn’t do it alone.
-I had plenty of professional help, and from folks in recovery.
+I am living proof that change is possible, and nobody could make me change until I was willing to do so.
+Equally important, I couldn’t do it alone.
+I had plenty of professional help and from folks in recovery.

 Other Posts you may enjoy: